sashuu69/weather-station-cluster/README.md

 ## Introduction

+The project is still under progress.

-The Home Weather Station Mini is a DIY weather station that collects the following data and uploads the data to database:-
+The Home Weather Station Mini is weather station system for ethusiasts that want to measure data for education research purposes.

+## Features

+1. The device collects the following data:-
     1. Temperature
     2. Humidity
     3. Altitude
     4. Pressure
     5. Rain (in cm)
     6. Rain duration and strength

-## Features

-1. Collects the above mentuioned parameters and stores the data to database.
+2. Collects the above mentuioned parameters and stores the data to database.

 ## Folder Structure